AdamHusainy/spotify-clone/README.md

 🤝 Contributing
 Feel free to fork the repository and make improvements.
 Pull requests are welcome!

-📸 Screenshots
-Add screenshots here to showcase the design and layout.

 📄 License
 This project is for educational purposes only and is not intended for commercial use.